-- Stretching of skin over your abdomen could also make your skin dry and lead to flaking and itching.
+- Stretching of skin over your abdomen could also cause stretch marks and make your skin dry, leading to flaking and itching.
 However, it is temporary and could be treated easily.

 Sometimes, dry skin during pregnancy could become a complex problem for some women.